texhex/SQLSimplePS/README.md

 * Static functions that can be used as "single line commands" to run against SQL Server (``Execute()`` returns single values, while ``Query()`` returns hash tables)
 * Chaining several commands that will execute in a single transaction
-* It defaults to SNAPSHOT ISOLATION but any other isolation level can also be used
-* Parametrized queries are fully supported and adding a parameter and it's value is done in a single line
+* Parametrized queries are fully supported and adding a parameter and its value is done in a single line
 * Several SQL templates are available so for simple tasks, you do not need to write any SQL
 * It can map the properties of an external source object to parameters which allows to use the source objects directly instead of copying them as parameter values first
-* This also applies to an array/list/collection of external source objects
+* This also applies to an array/list/collection of external data objects
+* It defaults to SNAPSHOT ISOLATION but any other isolation level can also be used

 ## Usage

-As SQLSimple is a class, it requires at least PowerShell 5.0.
+As SQ Simple is implemented as a class, it requires at least PowerShell 5.0.
 Copy ``SQLSimplePS.psm1`` and ``MPSXM.psm1`` to the folder where your script is, then add the following command as the first command in your script:

 ```powershell
  using module .\SQLSimplePS.psm1